 A sociological analysis of such current issues such as war, population, poverty, health, medical care, and ageism.
 This class is intended for sophomores and above.
+Prerequisite: SOC 201 or consent of instructor.

 SOC 401 Social Psychology

 This course provides an introduction to social psychological theory, research, and application.
 Topics covered include: attitude formation and change, social influence processes, social cognition, moral development, interpersonal attraction, aggression, prejudice, and political psychology.
 Basic social issues, concepts, theories, and research findings from the field of psychology are applied to understand major social problems confronting the contemporary world, such as genocide, poverty, and international conflict.
 (Same as PSY 401.)
 Prerequisite: PSY 101 and junior standing.